dbuscombe-usgs/Coastseg_manuscript/paper.md

 <!-- --------------------------------------- -->

 # Acknowledgements

-- todo
+We acknowledge contributions from Robbi Bishop-Taylor, Evan Goldstein, Venus Ku, software testing and suggestions from Eli Lazarus, Andrea O'Neill, Ann Gibbs, Kathryn Weber, and Julia Heslin, and support from USGS Coastal Hazards and Resources Program, and Merbok Supplemental.

 <!-- --------------------------------------- -->

 # References
-We acknowledge contributions from Evan Goldstein, Venus Ku, Eli Lazarus, Andrea O'Neill, Ann Gibbs, Kathryn Weber, and Julia Heslin, and support from USGS Coastal Hazards and Resources Program, and Merbok Supplemental.

 <!-- --------------------------------------- -->